 Nutritional medicine is the most fascinating thing I have ever learnt in my whole life.
 The human body is amazing.
 It works synergistically given we provide it the right fuel.
 When we don’t, and we fall into an inflammatory or nutrient deficit state, disease manifests - and this is the foundation of what we do.
 We use food as medicine.
 It is the safest, most traditional and most effective therapy you can do for your body.

 There are a lot of people out there who call themselves nutritionists.
 I’ve heard of some people doing 6 month online courses, TAFE certificates in fitness, online health coaching courses and personal trainers who all issue nutritional treatment plans.
 Please, for the sake of my industry and for your health, do your research about the practitioner you are paying for advice.
-Qualified, registered and insured clinical nutritionists, naturopaths and dietitians are who you need to look out for.
+Qualified, insured clinical nutritionists, naturopaths and dietitians are who you need to look out for.
 We are sufficiently trained and allowed to treat your symptoms.

 In conclusion, food can have disastrous impacts on any particular body, but it's not even just about food.
 Your lifestyle, stress, sleep and medical history needs to be considered too.
 You can do harm treating your symptoms with an incorrect food group, by cutting out a food group, or an incorrect supplement dose, so please know who is giving you nutritional advice.